rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This RFC does not alter previous compatibility guarantees made about the output of rustdoc.
 In particular it does not stabilize the presence of the rendered cross-crate information files, their content, or the HTML generated by rustdoc.

-In the same way that the [rustdoc HTML output is unstable](https://rust-lang.github.io/rfcs/2963-rustdoc-json.html#:~:text=The%20HTML%20output%20of%20rustdoc,into%20a%20different%20format%20impractical), the content of `crate-info.json` will be considered unstable.
-Between versions of rustdoc, breaking changes to the content of `crate-info.json` should be expected.
-Only the presence of a `crate-info.json` file is promised, under `--write-info-json`.
+In the same way that the [rustdoc HTML output is unstable](https://rust-lang.github.io/rfcs/2963-rustdoc-json.html#:~:text=The%20HTML%20output%20of%20rustdoc,into%20a%20different%20format%20impractical), the content of `doc.parts` will be considered unstable.
+Between versions of rustdoc, breaking changes to the content of `doc.parts` should be expected.
+Only the presence of a `doc.parts` directory is promised, under `--parts-out-dir`.
 Merging cross-crate information generated by disparate versions of rustdoc is not supported.
-To detect whether `crate-info.json` is compatible, rustdoc includes a version number in these files (see New file: `crate-info.json`).
+To detect whether `doc.parts` is compatible, rustdoc includes a version number in these files (see New directory: `doc.parts`).

 The implementation of the RFC itself is designed to produce only minimal changes to cross-crate info files and the HTML output of rustdoc.
 Exhaustively, the implementation is allowed to
 * Change the sorting order of trait implementations, type implementations, and other cross-crate info in the HTML output of rustdoc.